dtcenter/METplus/docs/Contributors_Guide/create_wrapper.rst

 put the logic to build the command in the run_at_time method.

-* It is recommended to divide up the logic into components, as illustrated above, the make the code more readable and easier to test.
+* It is recommended to divide up the logic into components, as illustrated above, to make the code more readable and easier to test.

 * The function self.set_environment_variables should be called by all wrappers even if the MET tool does not have a config file.
 This is done